jovotech/jovo-framework/clients/client-web/docs/README.md

 reprompts: {
   enabled: true,
   maxAttempts: 1,
+  resetSessionOnRepromptLimit: true
 },
 ```

-The `maxAttempts` property defines how many reprompts should be played before closing the session.
+- `maxAttempts` property defines how many reprompts should be played before closing the session.
+- `resetSessionOnRepromptLimit` property determines if the current session will be closed after the the maximum number of reprompts has been played.
+The default is `true`.

 ## Deployment